top of page

 inspiration

-My inspiration is twofold; firstly, an obsession with Lego when I was young gave me a lifelong love of making things, leading me in to a career in engineering and an extensive history of tinkering with cars and DIY; and secondly, my love of all things fantasy and heavy metal has fueled my passion for the spookier side of life.
+My inspiration is twofold; firstly, an obsession with lego when I was young gave me a lifelong love of making things, leading me in to a career in engineering and an extensive history of tinkering with cars and DIY; and secondly, my love of all things fantasy and heavy metal has fueled my passion for the spookier side of life.

 Goth Wood is the culmination of the things I've loved the most over the last 40-odd years; and using exclusively reclaimed wood is a small way to make the planet a better place for my two young children.